-Service consumers can be both end-users and other system instances.
+106 Service consumers can be both end-users and other system instances.
 OCCI is suitable for both cases.
-The key feature is that OCCI can be used as a management API for all kinds of resources while at the same time maintaining a high level of interoperability.
+The

-This document, the OCCI Core specification, defines the OCCI Core Model.
-This model is the core of the specification suite and it can be interacted with by renderings (including associated behaviours) and expanded through extensions.
+107 key feature is that OCCI can be used as a management API for all kinds of resources while at the same time specification suite.
+Renderings (including associated behaviors) can interact with it and extensions can expand it.
 In itself, the core model is only useful for a very limited set of use cases.
-However, it provides the basis for renderings and extensions to build upon.
+However, it provides the basis for